 - Kick the Dog: Killing his bother.

 - Magikarp Power: His deck.
 Advent and Final Vent aside (the latter of which did succeed in killing whatever target he hit it with), it started with just a Sword Vent and nothing else.
-However, it is the only deck that has spare Contract Vents.
+However, it is the only deck that has spare Contract Cards.
 By the end, he has three melee cards and three mons, which can be fused into the formidable Genocider.

 - Pet the Dog: He gets one moment: when he stays with a young girl (who viewed him as her saviour) until her recovery even when he no longer needed to.